Spread the love

 Let’s start with the Chinese idiom that we can use to describe happiness.

-Instead of using the word 高兴 gao xing to describe a happy character in your Chinese composition, try using 手舞足蹈 shou wu zu dao.
+Instead of using the word 高兴 (gao xing) to describe a happy character in your Chinese composition, try using more interesting Chinese phrases like 手舞足蹈 (shou wu zu dao), 露出微笑(lu chu wei xiao) or 兴奋不已 (xing fen bu yi).

-The Chinese idiom 手舞足蹈 shou wu zu dao literally translates into hands dancing and legs dancing.
+The first Chinese idiom 手舞足蹈 (shou wu zu dao) literally translates into hands dancing and legs dancing.
+Imagine a child waving his hands excitedly while jumping for joy, this image sticks better than the usual Chinese 高兴.

 Chinese phrases for sadness

-Instead of describing how sad a character is by using 难过 nan guo in your Chinese composition, try using 哇哇大哭 wa wa da ku.
+Instead of describing how sad a character is by using basic Chinese words like 难过 (nan guo) in your Chinese composition, try using the Chinese chen yu 哇哇大哭 (wa wa da ku) instead.

-This Chinese idiom has the same meaning as wailing in sorrow, a good phrase that you’ve probably learnt for your English composition.
-Unlike the previous Chinese idiom, this good phrases adds sound to your compo, making it easier for your reader to imagine how sad the character you are describing really is.
+This Chinese idiom has the same meaning as wailing in sorrow.
+You’ve probably learnt this a good phrase for your English composition.
+Unlike the previous Chinese idiom, this phrase adds sound to your compo, making it easier for your reader to imagine how sad the character is when they are crying.

 Chinese idioms for disappointment

-Well, use the cheng yu cui tou sang qi.
-This means that same as sighing in despair and it also gives the reader some room to imagine how disappointed your character looks.
+We can describe a sad, disappointed expression with the cheng yu 垂头丧气 (cui tou sang qi).
+This means that same as sighing in despair and it helps the reader imagine how disappointed your character looks.

 Chinese compo phrases for angry